-Our analysis revealed that developers primarily use GenAI tools for code generation, natural language translation, and code refactoring.
+\textbf{Our taxonomy provides a multi-dimensional characterization (task, content type, purpose), where prior studies only categorize tasks assigned to GenAI tools.} Our analysis revealed that developers primarily use GenAI tools for code generation, natural language translation, and code refactoring.
 Tufano et al.~\cite{Tufano2024} explored mentions of ChatGPT in commits, PRs, and issues.
 They identified that the three most common task categories were feature implementation and enhancement, software quality, and documentation.
 In our study, we present a more fine-grained and comprehensive categorization of tasks automated by both ChatGPT and GitHub Copilot.
-For studies targeting GitHub repositories, it is crucial to consider GitHub Copilot as well, because (1) opposed to ChatGPT, it is a tool tailored to software development, and (2) it is more deeply embedded in developers' workflows (their local editors, but also into the GitHub platform as a whole).
+For studies targeting GitHub repositories, it is crucial to consider GitHub Copilot as well, because (1) unlike ChatGPT, it is a tool tailored to software development, and (2) it is more deeply embedded in developers' workflows (their local editors, but also into the GitHub platform as a whole).
 Moreover, we complement the task categories by specifically discussing content and usage purposes.
 In addition, we identified patterns of human intervention.
 Hou et al.~\cite{hou2023large} reviewed literature on LLMs for software engineering.
 They found that software engineering research has a strong focus on code generation and program repair.
 We complement this observation with a detailed taxonomy of how open-source developers use LLM-based tools in their projects.
-In addition to code generation, we found that internationalization and translation of natural language are common use cases for LLMs in open-source software projects.
+In addition to code generation, we found that internationalization and natural language translation are common use cases for LLMs in open-source software projects (49 instances, see Table~\ref{tab:task}).
+This finding is aligned with Tufano et al.~\cite{Tufano2024}, who identified 12 instances of ChatGPT usage for internationalization.
+Such use cases highlight the need to support not only programming tasks but also broader software development activities.
 We further found instances of projects regulating the usage of GenAI tools, which we analyzed in more detail as part of \textbf{RQ2}.
 While our study partially confirms previous studies on software development tasks being automated using GenAI tools, we contribute three novel perspectives: (1) some developers deeply care about acknowledging GenAI usage in open-source software, (2) open-source maintainers try to actively guide and regulate GenAI usage, and (3) issues with generated code can trigger human interventions in open-source software projects.